fanqingsong/react_jdlike_webapp/README.md

 * use React-Redux to manage the data form restful api
 * transfer restul request to action using redux-thunk
 * beautify navigation tab bar!
+* write a middleware for the similar logic of get data.

 ![avatar](./demo.png)